novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-156.md

 "How did this happen...?"

-"It was too sudden, right?
+"Was it too sudden?
 Sorry for not discussing it..."

 "No, why apologize?
 I'm grateful."